antonporsbjer/master-thesis/README.md

 <img width="615" alt="image" src="https://github.com/JulianLey/MetropedInteractive/assets/146943186/eaa12f23-9702-435f-8f7c-b9900cec77d7">

-A menu has also been added so that various elements (such as the Glass Walls lining the Rails) can be removed and added for comparison.
+A menu has also been added so that various elements (such as the glass walls lining the rails) can be removed and added for comparison.
 In the same menu the user also has the possibility to rate the current setup:

 ![image](https://github.com/JulianLey/MetropedInteractive/assets/146943186/d078cfb4-b84c-4bf1-a09f-6e94f1f2a1de)